messified/coinbase-advanced-trading-service/README.md

 Github: [https://github.com/messified](https://github.com/messified)

-A comprehensive NestJS-based trading service for analyzing trading pairs, executing trades, and gathering profits.
+A comprehensive trading service for analyzing trading pairs, executing trades, and gathering profits.
 This project integrates with the Coinbase SDK and provides robust services for trading operations.

 ---